 - We recommend first using Dragon for real-time transcription (dictating directly to your PC) because this gives you a chance to practice speaking clearly, in long phrases, and with punctuation.
 From what you see Dragon transcribe as you dictate, you get feedback on how clearly you are dictating.
 You also get ideas as to how to personalize your profile's vocabulary, for instance by noticing jargon or phrases you should add to the vocabulary so that Dragon will be able to write them with the spelling, capitalization, and spacing you desire.
 (In addition to adding words and phrases, be sure to designate to Dragon representative text documents so it can learn what words and phrases you often use.)
 As explained further in this workbook, vocabulary personalization is very important; it prevents many recognition errors! - Learn the essential operations of your digital recorder or the recorder app on your smartphone (starting and stopping recordings, for instance).
 Also, verify that the recorder is set to the correct time and date as well as optimal settings for speech recognition (see details on individual models tested by Nuance at http://support.nuance.com/compatibility). - Some digital recording devices come with special software to manage recordings (including transferring them to a computer and converting their format if necessary).
-Check your device's documentation and take the steps required to set up your device, including installing the software it may require. - Setting up a recorder source requires reading a training text into your recording device for a minimum of four minutes.
-(Note: making your training recording longer than four minutes is a good idea, since it will provide Dragon with a bigger acoustic sample from which to adapt to the sound of your recorded voice.)
+Check your device's documentation and take the steps required to set up your device, including installing the software it may require. - Setting up a transcription source can be done using a sample of your own recorded voice, or someone else's (you must have a profile for that person).